TheCivilHulk/Minecraft-RTX-Vanilla-Conversion-and-Patches/ReadMe.txt

 activated above the conversion pack in the settings, otherwise the regular glass/terracotta textures will override the clear ones!

+The two colored lighting patches work as follows.
+The Terracotta version replaces all versions of terracotta blocks except for the normal, light gray, gray, and black versions with pure colored emissive variants.
+The Concrete version replaces all versions of the concrete powder blocks except for the light gray, gray, and black versions, with pure colored emissive variants.
+The two packs can be used separately or in tandem as needed.

 Happy Crafting!